viliusle/miniPaint/src/js/actions/_README.md

 );
 ```

 This example creates an instance of the Insert_layer_action class, then passes that instance to the `do_action()` method on the State object.
-This results in the action running immediately then adds the action to the undo history.
+This results in the action running immediately then the action is added to the undo history.

 The `app` object is just a module that collects references to a bunch of globally accessible classes throughout the application.
 It makes referencing different actions easier since you don't have to import them individually.